On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: The Hyperbolic Metric

-We say that a hyperbolic domain $D$ is \emph{hyperbolically convex} if, for every $z, w \in D$, the shortest geodesic segment $\gamma_{z,w}$ from $z$ to $w$ lies inside $D$.
+We say that a subset $X$ of a simply connected domain $V \subsetneq \C$ is \emph{hyperbolically convex} if, for every $z, w \in X$, the geodesic segment $\gamma_{z,w}$ from $z$ to $w$ lies inside $X$ (this is the same as the definition given in Section 2. of \cite{MM1}).
 We then have the following elementary but useful lemma.

-\begin{lemma} (The hyperbolic convexity lemma) Let $D$ be a simply connected domain which is not all of $\C$.
-Then any hyperbolic disc $\Delta_D(z, R)$ is convex with respect to the hyperbolic metric of $D$. \end{lemma}
+\begin{lemma} (The hyperbolic convexity lemma) Let $V \subsetneq \C$ be a simply connected domain.
+Then any hyperbolic disc $\Delta_V(z, R)$ is hyperbolically convex with respect to the hyperbolic metric of $V$. \end{lemma}

-\begin{proof} Let $a$, $b$ be two points in $\Delta_D(z, R)$.
-Using conformal invariance we can apply a suitably chosen Riemann map from $D$ to the unit disc $\D$ so that, without loss of generality, we can assume that $a=0$ while $b$ is on the positive real axis whence the shortest geodesic segment from $a$ to $b$ is the line segment $[0,b]$ on the positive real axis.
-On the other hand, the disc $\Delta_\D(z, R)$ is a round disc ${\mathrm D}(w, r)$ for some $w \in D$ and $r \in (0,1)$ which is therefore convex (with respect to the Euclidean metric) and the result now follows from this. \end{proof}
+\begin{proof} Let $a$, $b$ be two points in $\Delta_V(z, R)$.
+Using conformal invariance we can apply a suitably chosen Riemann map from $V$ to the unit disc $\D$ so that, without loss of generality, we can assume that $a=0$ while $b$ is on the positive real axis whence the shortest geodesic segment from $a$ to $b$ is the line segment $[0,b]$ on the positive real axis.
+On the other hand, the disc $\Delta_\D(z, R)$ is a round disc ${\mathrm D}(w, r)$ for some $w \in D$ and $r \in (0,1)$ which is therefore convex (with respect to the Euclidean metric) and the result follows. \end{proof}

-Ordinary derivatives are useful for estimation of how points get moved apart by applying functions when using the Euclidean metric.
-In our case, we will need a notion of a derivative taken with respect to the hyperbolic metric. \\
+Ordinary derivatives are useful for estimating how points get moved apart by applying functions when using the Euclidean metric.
+In our case we will need a notion of a derivative taken with respect to the hyperbolic metric.

 Let $R,S$ be hyperbolic Riemann surfaces with metrics